MissStrong/ICS4UE_Semester_1_2018-2019/Exercise_Solutions/Exercise-4-4.md

 # Exercise 4-4 Solutions

+Modify the following code to make it work as expected.

 ```java
 /**
  * This method takes an integer and prints its smallest prime factor less than 8.